TIBCOSoftware/flogo/docs/content/development/flows/retryonerror.md

 ---
-title: Repeat On Error
+title: Retry On Error
 weight: 4320
 ---

-## What is an Repeat On Error in Flogo?
+## What is an Retry On Error in Flogo?

 There are certain scenarios where a user would like to retry an activity when an error is encountered.
 To support this, a new feature **`Retry On Error`** has been included as part of release **0.9.4**.